-Known PIWI new varieties are among other Blütenmuskateller. bolero.
+Known PIWI new varieties are among others Blütenmuskateller. bolero.
 Breidecker.
 Bronner.
+Cabernet Cantor.
 Cabernet Cortis.
+Calardis blanc.
 Divico.
 Divona.
 Danube Riesling.
 Danube Veltliner.
 Evita.
 Johanniter.
 Jutrzenka.
 Malverina.
 Merzling. monarch.
 Muscaris.
 Pinot Nova. regent.
 Rathay.
 Roesler. rondo.
-Solaris and Souvignier Gris, All varieties contain European, American and partly European parents Vitis amurensis also Asian genes, therefore there is a problem within the EU regarding the use for quality wines, Although this is nowhere near as severe as it was a few years ago, many varieties of American genes are still not (yet) approved for quality wines (see detailed below) hybrids and Quality wine-grape varieties ).
+Solaris and Souvignier Gris, However, the list does not claim to be exhaustive, as there are also a number of older new breeds that have lived up to the name PIWI, which has become popular in recent years.
+All varieties include European, American and some of their parents Vitis amurensis also Asian genes, therefore there is a problem within the EU regarding the use for quality wines, Although this is nowhere near as strict as it was a few years ago, many varieties of American genes are still not (yet) approved for quality wines (see below) hybrids and Quality wine-grape varieties ).

-An International Association for the Promotion of Mushroom-Resistant Grape Varieties (PIWI International) was founded in 1999 in Einsiedeln (Switzerland) and has over 250 members, mainly from the German-speaking countries Germany, Austria, Switzerland, Lichtenstein and Italy (South Tyrol) but also from Hungary.
+An international consortium for promotion of fungus-resistant grape varieties (PIWI International) was founded in 1999 in Einsiedeln (Switzerland) and has more than 250 members, mainly from the German-speaking countries Germany, Austria, Switzerland, Lichtenstein and Italy (South Tyrol) but also from Hungary.
 Czech Republic, France, Ireland, Holland and the USA.
 Many members come from the field and grow their own PIWI vines.
 In addition, too nurseries as well as various grape breeders and state research institutes of the consortium.
 Especially the wine institute in Freiburg (Bathing), but also others like Changins (Vaud, Switzerland), Geilweilerhof (Palatinate) and Geisenheim (Rheingau) deal with the new breed of PIWI varieties.
 The aim and purpose of the PIWI working group is to exchange scientific and practical knowledge in the field of PIWI grape varieties at national and international level and to give suggestions.
-Among other things, meetings or regional working groups are therefore held periodically.
+Among other things, meetings or regional working groups are therefore periodically held.
 See also a list of relevant keywords below grapevine,

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)